TABLE OF CONTENTS

 Best 27″ All-Rounder: Motion Design, Video Editing, 3D

-The extremely popular Dell UltraSharp UP2716D is a 27″ IPS Monitor comes at a very reasonable price, given its high quality.
-It has a WQHD Resolution which is good for a 27″ Monitor when you plan on displaying lots of Software GUI from Premiere Pro, After Effects, 3D Animation Software or other DCC Software on it.
+The extremely popular Dell UltraSharp UP2716D is a 27″ IPS Monitor that comes at a very reasonable price, given its high quality.
+It has a WQHD Resolution which is good for a 27″ Monitor when you plan on displaying lots of Software GUI from Premiere Pro, After Effects, 3D Animation Software, or other DCC Software on it.

 Given its 16:9 IPS Panel has 300 cd/m² Brightness and 1000:1 static contrast ratio, it is astonishing that it reaches 100% coverage of both the sRGB and Adobe RGB spectrum.

 |99% Adobe RGB